rails/solid_cache/README.md

 ## Usage

-To set SolidCache as your Rails cache, you should add this to your environment config:
+To set Solid Cache as your Rails cache, you should add this to your environment config:

 ```ruby
 config.cache_store = :solid_cache_store
 ```

-SolidCache is a FIFO (first in, first out) cache.
+Solid Cache is a FIFO (first in, first out) cache.
 While this is not as efficient as an LRU cache, this is mitigated by the longer cache lifespans.

 A FIFO cache is much easier to manage:
 1. We don't need to track when items are read